Inward Investment on London’s Housing Market

 The Significance of Inward Investment

-Despite many using inward investment as a scapegoat for , foreign investors have, in fact, played a crucial role in bolstering the property market.
+Despite many using inward investment as a scapegoat for London’s rising property prices, foreign investors have, in fact, played a crucial role in bolstering the property market.

-Research by discovered that more than £3bn was brought into London’s new-build sector in 2012, which was ‘critical to underpinning the market as a whole’.
-However, surprisingly, research from London First found that of investors buying in Prime Central London in 2012/13 were from overseas, which was found to be the same back in 1990!
-What we’ve started seeing in the last couple of years - and particularly since the start of 2016 following government tax changes and the decision to leave the EU - is a decrease in the number of domestic purchasers now being priced out and a weaker pound, providing unmissable bargains for .
+Research by Jones Lang LaSalle discovered that more than £3bn was brought into London’s new-build sector in 2012, which was ‘critical to underpinning the market as a whole’.
+However, surprisingly, research from London First found that 38% of investors buying in Prime Central London in 2012/13 were from overseas, which was found to be the same back in 1990!
+What we’ve started seeing in the last couple of years - and particularly since the start of 2016 following government tax changes and the decision to leave the EU - is a decrease in the number of domestic purchasers now being priced out and a weaker pound, providing unmissable bargains for international buyers.

-Secondly, it’s wholly undeniable that London is now vastly multicultural with almost .
+Secondly, it’s wholly undeniable that London is now vastly multicultural with almost 40% of Londoners not born in the UK.
 To have limited international investment in a city that is largely international itself would be both unreflective and unrealistic.
-London is an established of Londoners not born in the UK , and a , winning the praise of onlookers from around the globe - many of whom see London property as one of the currently around.
-Last year in , more than half of surveyed global executives selected London as the most attractive city for investment, followed by Paris and Berlin.
+London is an established world city, Super City and a global leader in innovation, winning the praise of onlookers from around the globe - many of whom see London property as one of the most desirable and rewarding assets currently around.
+Last year in EY’s UK Attractiveness Report, more than half of surveyed global executives selected London as the most attractive city for investment, followed by Paris and Berlin.

-For many who question inward investment, a top priority is whether or not the properties will be let out or if they will simply sit empty, however research suggests that more than of all purchased by overseas investors are rented out.
+For many who question inward investment, a top priority is whether or not the properties will be let out or if they will simply sit empty, however research suggests that more than 85% of all new-build homes purchased by overseas investors are rented out.

-The student sector is something that’s becoming more and more apparent, and of particular interest to overseas investors. are renowned all over the world, inviting hundreds of thousands of international students looking for an elite education and, of course, they all need somewhere to live.
-The maintenance and growth of this particular sector is sure to play a significant role within the market.
-In 2007, global investment in stood at £2.1bn, doubling to more than (and rising) today.
+The student Buy-to-Let sector is something that’s becoming more and more apparent, and of particular interest to overseas investors.
+London’s universities are renowned all over the world, inviting hundreds of thousands of international students looking for an elite education and, of course, they all need somewhere to live.
+The maintenance and growth of this particular sector is sure to play a significant role within the Buy-to-Let market.
+In 2007, global investment in student property stood at £2.1bn, doubling to more than £4.5bn (and rising) today.

-Take a look at the best locations in London .
+Take a look at the best Buy-to-Let locations in London here.